Emil Sayfutdinov: Career history

 Sayfutdinov gained his speedway licence in 2005, just before his 16th birthday.
 He started his career in the Russian league with Mega-Lada Togliatti and won the Russian Champion title.
-He averaged 2.271 (15th place in league), won the Russian Pairs Championship and won the Individual under-21 Russian Championship and was 6th in the Russian Senior Championship.
-In international competitions he started in the Individual U-19 European Championship and won qualification to the final but was too young to take part.
+He averaged 2.271 (15th place in league), won the Russian Pairs Championship and won the Individual under-21 Russian Championship and was sixth in the Russian Senior Championship.
+In international competitions, he started in the Individual U-19 European Championship and won qualification to the final but was too young to take part.

-In 2006, he signed for Polish team Polonia Bydgoszcz and rode his first meeting in the Polish Ekstraliga, on 9 April 2006.
-Polonia Bydgoszcz finished 3rd in Polish Championship - Emil's average was 1.353 (38th place).
+In 2006, Sayfutdinov signed for Polish team Polonia Bydgoszcz and rode his first meeting in the Polish Ekstraliga, on 9 April 2006.
+Polonia Bydgoszcz finished third in Polish Championship - Emil's average was 1.353 (38th place).
 In 2007, Sayfutdinov remained with Polonia Bydgoszcz, where he averaged 1.463 (36th place).
-He also made his debut in the Swedish Elitserien with Masarna who finished in 5th place in league.
-The following season (2007) he returned to Russian league with Mega-Lada Togliatti and won the league championship.
+He also made his debut in the Swedish Elitserien with Masarna who finished in fifth place in league.
+The following season (2007), he returned to Russian league with Mega-Lada Togliatti and won the league championship.
 In June 2007, Sayfutdinov took part in the Team U-21 World Championship and he also made his senior debut for Russia at the 2007 Speedway World Cup, finishing in sixth place.
 After winning the quarter and semi-finals, he qualified to the Individual U-21 World Championship Final.
 In September, he finished the year on a high, becoming the World Under-21 Champion for the first time with a 15-point maximum score, breaking the track record twice during the meeting.

 In 2008, Sayfutdinov remained with Polonia Bydgoszcz in the 2008 Polish speedway season winning the 1.Liga with the club.
 He also rode in Sweden for Masarna again and in Russia for Mega-Lada Togliatti, winning the league championship title again.
 Sayfutdinov won Individual U-21 Russian Champion title and won the silver medal in the Russian Senior Championship.
 In July 2008, he participated in the 2008 Speedway World Cup.
-In the semi-final he was the top point scorer for Russia with 14 points.
+In the semi-final, he was the top point scorer for Russia with 14 points.
 Sayfutdinov did not take part in the race-off because he was taking part in the Individual U-21 World Championship semi-final, where he won qualification to the final.
 On 4 October 2008, he defended his World Under-21 Champion title, becoming the first rider to ever do so.